-AEMC 2013, STTM deviations and the settlement surplus and shortfall, Draft rule determination, 28 March 2013, Sydney
+AEMC 2013, STTM Deviations and the Settlement Surplus and Shortfall, Rule Determination, 20 June 2013, Sydney

 About the AEMC

 The Council of Australian Governments (COAG), through its then Ministerial Council on Energy (MCE), established the Australian Energy Market Commission (AEMC) in July 2005.
 In June 2011, COAG established the Standing Council on Energy and Resources (SCER) to replace the MCE.
 The AEMC has two main functions.
 We make and amend the national electricity, gas and energy retail rules, and we conduct independent reviews of the energy markets for the SCER.